Government Affairs Committee

 - The Government Affairs Committee keeps abreast of legislative proposals affecting real estate on a local, state and national level.

-- Conducts campaigns to achieve the RPAC goal (REALTOR® Political Action Committee)
+- Conducts campaigns to achieve the National Association of REALTORS® (NAR) goal of the REALTOR® Political Action Committee (RPAC).

-- Strives to educate members of the purpose and benefit of RPAC & PAF (Political Advocacy Fund) involvement, as well as the NAR REALTOR® Party Initiative.
+- Strives to educate members of the purpose and benefit of RPAC and Political Advocacy Fund (PAF) involvement, as well as the NAR REALTOR® Party Initiative.

 The committee meets 8-9 times a year.